On the Identity of the Two Witnesses

 The Two Olive Trees / The Two Anointed Ones and the Unified Testimony of the Word

-• Seven lamps — the churches
+• Seven lamps — later representing the seven churches

-— Two sources of oil, one lampstand; two Testaments, one witness.
+Consider again: two Witnesses, one Spirit‑empowered testimony — two sources of oil, one lampstand; two Testaments, one Word.

 Zechariah’s vision becomes the symbolic backbone for Revelation’s imagery.